rebelsky/sams-assorted-musings-reflections/mixed-messages-2018-04-11.md

 she rocks.

 [4] Does it say something that I seem to accumulate toys that are designed to encourage young women to pursue tech careers?
+On that note, does anyone have an African-American Software Engineer Barbie that they're willing to part with?

 [5] Among other things, GoldieBlox teaches girls some of the reasons that real engineers don't rely on flimsy cardboard for real construction [6].